jedisct1/libsodium-doc/password_hashing/README.md

 ## Server relief

-If multiple clients can simultaneously log in on a shared server, then the memory and computation requirements can exhaust the server's resources.
+If multiple clients can simultaneously log in on a shared server, then the memory and computation requirements can exhaust the server’s resources.

 To mitigate this, passwords can be pre-hashed on the client (e.g. using libsodium.js in a web application):

-* On user account creation, the server sends a random seed to the client.
+  - On user account creation, the server sends a random seed to the client.
 The client computes `ph = password_hash(password, seed)` and sends `ph` to the server. `password_hash` is a password hashing function tuned for the maximum memory and CPU usage the client can handle.
-The server stores the seed and `password_hash'(ph, seed)` for this user account. `password_hash'` is a password hashing function, whose parameters can be tuned for low memory and
+The server stores the seed and `password_hash'(ph, seed)` for this user account. `password_hash'` is a password hashing function, whose parameters can be tuned for low memory and CPU usage.
-CPU usage.
-* On a login attempt, the server sends the seed, or, for a non-existent user, a pseudorandom seed that must always be the same for a given username (for example, using `crypto_generichash()` with a key on the username as the message).
+  - On a login attempt, the server sends the seed, or, for a non-existent user, a pseudorandom seed that must always be the same for a given username (for example, using `crypto_generichash()` with a key on the username as the message).
 The client computes `ph = password_hash(password, seed)` and sends it to the server.
 The server computes `password_hash'(ph, seed)` and compares it against what was stored in the database.